Strontium nitrate: Uses

 Like many other strontium salts, strontium nitrate is used to produce a rich red flame in fireworks and road flares.
-The oxidizing properties of this salt are advantageous in such applications.
+Its strength as an oxidizer, which eliminates the need for large amounts of an additional chlorine-containing oxidizer, makes extremely pure colors in the orange-red to red color range attainable with simple compositions.

 Strontium nitrate can aid in eliminating and lessening skin irritations.
 When mixed with glycolic acid, strontium nitrate reduces the sensation of skin irritation significantly better than using glycolic acid alone.